-- 1. Clay production - from quarrying to production of potter’s clay
+- 1. Clay production

-- 2. Clay production/clay kneading
+- 2. Clay production and kneading

 Before the mechanization, clay was kneaded by hand, but it is said that even training to perform such work would take 3 years.

 Next, in a process known as tsuchitori, unnecessary clay is cut off so that wrinkles are applied as much as possible.
-A gauntlet or spatula is used as the tool for casting, a "dragonfly" gauge or surface gauge is used to adjust the size, a piece of chamois leather is used for finishing, and a potter's wire is often used for removal from the foundation.
+A gauntlet or spatula is used as the tool for forming; a "dragonfly" gauge or surface gauge is used to adjust the size; a piece of chamois leather is used for finishing, and a potter's wire is often used for removal from the foundation.

 - 4. Bisque

-After checking that there are no cracks, etc. before bisque, pots are lined up inside the kiln.
-Once the temperature has reached 950 degrees after 18 hours, the pottery is fired for around 2 hours and the remainder is baked while reducing the temperature.
+When the temperature reaches 950℃ after 18 hours, the pottery is fired for around 2 hours and the remainder is baked while reducing the temperature.